bunnybooboo/learning-path/rust/rust-essentials/notes.md

 Rust uses a similar compilation method to C (clang) where you would `make` >> `install` >> execute.
 The one for Rust is called rustc, where you write >> compile >> execute.

+## Package and Dependency Manager - Cargo

 Rust uses a package and dependency manager called Cargo.
 This in my brain at least is starting to building something more along the lines of Ruby Gems.
 I've done a rather brief tutorial on Ruby on Rails so excuse my ignorance if I've technically not got that right.
 Please feel free to correct me in any of my writings!
 Cargo is evoked using `cargo new` >> `cargo build` >> `cargo run`.
 It even has your back by creating a binary file by adding `--bin` to the 'new' process. i.e. you would evoke using `cargo new your_unicorn_project --bin`

+## Comments

+Commenting works very much like other languages.
+To comment you use `//` for line comments (the preferred method in Rust).
+To open block comment `/*` and to close `*/`.
+For a documentation comment you should use `///`.